Kenai Fjords National Park

-Two rustic, public use cabins, the Aialik Public Use Cabin and the Holgate Public Use Cabin, are available during the summer for $75 per night.
+Two rustic, public use cabins, the Aialik Public Use Cabin and the Holgate Public Use Cabin, are available during the summer.
 These are coastal cabins, located in the greater Aialik Bay area.
 Access is by water only, as there is no road or trail to either cabin.
-The Willow Public Use Cabin, located in the Exit Glacier area, is available once the road to Exit Glacier is closed for the winter season, generally late fall through early April, for $50 per night.
+The Willow Public Use Cabin, located in the Exit Glacier area, is available once the road to Exit Glacier is closed for the winter season, generally late fall through early April.
 Reservations are required and can be made online or by calling 1 (877) 444-6777.

 Food & Drink

 Kenai Fjords National Park offers a variety of ranger-led programs between Memorial Day weekend and Labor Day.
 All programs, unless otherwise specified, are free and open to the public.
 To learn more about these ranger-led programs and to see the current events calendar, click here.